 All students also are encouraged to apply for outside/private scholarships that are not SBC specific.
-Starting in the fall of your senior year, check regularly with your high school’s college placement/guidance counselor about scholarships offered in your community.
+Starting in the fall of your senior year, check regularly with your school counselor about scholarships offered in your community.

 Create online scholarship profiles on sites such as Fastweb, Chegg or BigFuture.
 There are thousands of scholarships available to students each year.
 Apply for as many as possible.
 Just keep in mind, scholarship searches should always be free.
 Never pay for a scholarship search.